Garri: Preparation

 A look into processing Cassava root into Garri (Cassava granules).

-To make garri flour, cassava tubers are uprooted, peeled, washed and grated or crushed to produce a mash.
-The mash can be mixed with palm oil and placed in a porous bag, which is then put under an adjustable press machine or iron presser for 1–24 hours to remove excess water.
+To be made into garri flour, cassava tubers are uprooted, peeled, washed, and grated or crushed to produce a mash.
+The mash, sometimes mixed with palm oil, is placed in a porous sack, which is then put under an adjustable press machine or iron presser for 1–24 hours to be extracted of excess water.
 Once dried, it is sieved and fried in a large stainless steel frying pot or in a large aluminum frying tray, with or without palm oil.
 The resulting dry, granular garri can be stored for long periods.
 It may also be pounded or ground to make a fine flour.
 Garri comes in various consistencies, including rough, medium and smooth, which are used to prepare different foods.

 Dishes

 Eba is a stiff dough made by soaking garri in hot water and kneading it with a wooden baton until it becomes a smooth doughy staple.
 It is served as part of a meal with soups and sauces.
 Some of these include okra soup, egusi soup, vegetable soup, afang soup, banga soup and bitter leaf soup.
 Similar starchy doughs are found as staples in other African cuisines.